gyanendrol9/SA_Hetero_Net/README.md

 # Sentiment Analysis of Tweets using Heterogeneous Multi-layer Network Representation and Embedding

-## Loitongbam Gyanendro Singh, Anasua Mitra, Sanasam Ranbir Singh
+<h4>Loitongbam Gyanendro Singh, Anasua Mitra, Sanasam Ranbir Singh</h4>

 <p>
 Sentiment classification on Twitter text often needs to deal with the problems of under-specificity, noise, and multilingual content.